MOA-CODES/Complex-Number-Java-class/READ_ME.txt

 emm niggas and niggresses

+complex4 or buildmain and complex together, both of them are working correctly

 complex2,complex3 was just was testing out something, complex is the actuall one that is being used.

 This class assumes that the greates power of i achievabale is 2.